Contact Details

 Professional Practice For Consultants BBS301

-Note that each module in the Associate Diploma In Turf is a short course in its own right, and may be studied separately.
+Note that each module in the Advanced Certificate in Turf Care is a short course in its own right, and may be studied separately.

 The number of grasses suitable for turf is limited.
 Grass we use today is mostly selected and bred in Europe and the United States.
 Holland is emerging as a world leader in turf grass breeding while in the United States, couch grass, particularly the hybrids, have been developed and are being used in sporting situations.